JamesChung/reference-docs/go-reference.md

 ## Interfaces

-* If you need a data structure beyond a slice, array, or map, and you don’t want it to only work with a single type, you need to use a field of type `interface{}` to hold its value.
+- If you need a data structure beyond a slice, array, or map, and you don’t want it to only work with a single type, you need to use a field of type `interface{}` to hold its value.
-* An empty interface type simply states that the variable can store any value whose type implements zero or more methods.
+- An empty interface type simply states that the variable can store any value whose type implements zero or more methods.
-* Rather than writing a single factory function that returns different instances behind an interface based on input parameters, try to write separate factory functions for each concrete type.
+- Rather than writing a single factory function that returns different instances behind an interface based on input parameters, try to write separate factory functions for each concrete type.
-* when invoking a function with parameters of interface types, a heap allocation occurs for each of the interface parameters.
+- when invoking a function with parameters of interface types, a heap allocation occurs for each of the interface parameters.
-* In order for an interface to be considered nil both the type and the value must be nil.
+- In order for an interface to be considered nil both the type and the value must be nil.
-* In the Go runtime, interfaces are implemented as a pair of pointers, one to the underlying type and one to the underlying value.
+- In the Go runtime, interfaces are implemented as a pair of pointers, one to the underlying type and one to the underlying value.
 As long as the type is non-nil, the interface is non-nil.
 (Since you cannot have a variable without a type, if the value pointer is non-nil, the type pointer is always non-nil.)
-* If an interface is nil, invoking any methods on it triggers a panic
+- If an interface is nil, invoking any methods on it triggers a panic

 ### Type Assertions

-#### The comma ok Idiom:
+#### The comma ok Idiom

 ```go
 val, ok := i.(int)